 For more information on any of this work please contact Coda.

-The Elderly, Care Home Work and Dementia Notes
+The Elderly, Care Home Work, The Ambassador Players and Dementia Notes

 Listen to the lovely, very moving song ‘Biscuits & Tea’ by Andy Martin here which so accurately depicts one person’s experience of life in a nursing home.
 Andy was a regular volunteer with Coda after being made redundant and was so inspired by our work with older people, he has since established himself as a care home performer.